TRT EU Guide

 Testosterone replacement typically involves exogenous testosterone medication delivered through injections, pellets, patches, or gel.
 Non-medical treatments like lifestyle advice, supplements, and other non-prescription options are also utilised to optimise and replace testosterone levels.

-In TRT clinics, there are typically various options available for treatment.
+In TRT clinics, various treatment options are typically available.
 Nowadays, it's common for additional medications like HCG to be included in TRT to fully optimise the therapy, preserving fertility and natural testosterone production.

 Managing hormones like estrogen may require additional medications or protocols.